tryton/tryton/modules/account/doc/usage/close.inc.rst

    If you are not ready to close the period, but want to restrict which `Journals <model-account.journal>` are still open then you can partially close a period.
-   In Tryton this is done by using the [:menuselection:`Financial --> Processing --> Close Journals - Periods`] main menu item.
+   In Tryton this is done by using the [:menuselection:`Financial --> Processing --> Journals - Periods`] main menu item.

 Close the period
 ----------------

-Once you are happy everything seems to be okay you use the [:menuselection:`Financial --> Processing --> Close Periods`] main menu item to close the period.
+Once you are happy everything seems to be okay you use the [:menuselection:`Financial --> Processing --> Periods`] main menu item to close the period.

 .. note::